 In April 2021, Wyoming legalized sports betting.
-The law will take effect on September 1, 2021 wherein residents will be able to download sports betting applications and place bets inside the state.
-The state will impose a 10% tax on gaming revenues.
+The law took effect on September 1, 2021 wherein residents are able to download sports betting applications and place bets inside the state.
+The state has imposed a 10% tax on gaming revenues.
 The law provides that there will be no retail shops and all wagers will be made online; similar to the setup that Tennessee has in place.
-Sports betting will be regulated by the Wyoming Gaming Commission which estimates that even though the state has the smallest population out of all 50 states, it will eventually see up to \$449 million in bets each year.
+Sports betting is regulated by the Wyoming Gaming Commission which estimates that even though the state has the smallest population out of all 50 states, it will eventually see up to \$449 million in bets each year.
 The state anticipates there to be at least five online sportsbook operators, but only sportsbooks operating in at least three other states will qualify for the state's application.
 Online sportsbook operators will also be required to obtain a license before operating.
-There will be a \$2,500 fee for both the initial application and renewal; a \$100,000 fee for an initial sports betting operator permit; a \$50,000 fee for renewal of the sports betting operator permit; a \$10,000 fee for the initial sports betting vendor permit; and a \$5,000 fee for sports betting vendor permit renewal.
+There will be a \$2,500 fee for both the initial application and renewal; a \$100,000 fee for an initial sports betting operator permit; a \$50,000 fee for renewal of the sports betting operator permit; a \$5,000 fee for sports betting vendor permit renewal.